 3 Sisters at Eagle Hawk Lookout and Narrow Neck Lookout

 After that, it was to a spectacular view of the 3 sisters as seen from Eagle Hawk Lookout.
 After that, they rode past Narrow Neck Lookout for a quick look down into the Megalong Valley.
-So far, the Harley ride of Blue Mountains has shown the passengers some beautiful sights.
+So far, the Blue Mountains Harley birthday ride has shown the passenger some beautiful sights.

 Megalong Valley